Why American ice hockey rinks are smaller than European rinks

 Lines

-The many lines on the hockey rink can be confusing at first glance.
+The many lines on the ice hockey rink can be confusing at first glance.
 But it's actually quite simple:

 • The blue lines and the red, thin goal line mark the different zones of the rink.